Understanding Your Adolescent Dog’s Behavior

 Fear Periods

 During adolescence, some dogs may experience fear periods, which can lead to anxiety and avoidance behavior.
 They may become scared of things they were previously comfortable with.
 It's important to remain patient and avoid forcing them into situations that trigger fear.
-Gradually expose them to new experiences, always using positive reinforcement and rewards.
+Gradually expose them to new experiences, always using and rewards.

 Asserting Dominance